 If your home is under threat from black mold, it is bad news all round.
 Black mold looks unsightly, but more importantly, it could be putting your family’s health at risk.
 Here is a look at how black mold forms in your home, what makes it so dangerous, how to identify it correctly, and what preventative measures or removal action you can take when your home comes under threat.

 The very mention of black mold can fill any homeowner with fear and dread.
 This reaction is understandable considering that black mold is a threat to your home and your health.

 There are actually many different variants of black mold, and not all of them are toxic and dangerous.
 However, the question for many of us is this: how do we distinguish between an unsightly problem and a mold that could create serious health issues?
 It is not a good idea to altogether ignore evidence of black mold in your home, and more often than not it is a problem that can be eradicated quickly and successfully when proper attention is given.
 What you need to do when you spot signs of black mold is to understand what it is and how it has been caused.
-Then create an action plan to eradicate it.
+Then create an action plan together with mold remediation services to eradicate it.

 Trust Your Nose